 •Be sure to keep Scripture in context when claiming His promises.
 When the Lord promised Abraham a son with his aged wife, Sarah, that was strictly for their situation.

 •God gives us His promises because He knew we would need them to direct us and to stand firm in this broken world.
-But some of His promises come with instructions that require obedience on our part.
-Here’s one example:
+But some are conditional promises that come with instructions that require obedience on our part.

 “Trust in the Lord with all your heart and lean not on your own understanding; In all your ways acknowledge Him, And He shall direct your paths.”
 Proverbs 3:5-6 NKJV.